UniqueNetwork/mass-nfts-doc/README.md

 <image src="./docs/images.png"></image>

+> [!IMPORTANT]
 > ✏️ In the `config.js` file, specify the prefix for your collection by setting the value of the `symbol` property (max 4 symbols).

 ## 📇 Step-3: Prepare metadata

 Metadata is basic information that describes NFT or collection, such as its name, description, token prefix, and other relevant details.

+> [!IMPORTANT]
 > ✏️ In the `config.js` file, fill in the fields `collectionName` (max 64 symbols), `collectionDescription` (max 256 symbols).
 >
 > If you want to make nesting available for your collection, set the `nesting` property.
-[Read more about nesting](https://docs.unique.network/networks/nesting.html).
+[Read more about nesting](https://docs.unique.network/build/sdk/examples-nesting.html).

 ## 👨‍🎨 Step-4: Describe the properties of NFTs